tokiwa-software/fzweb/README.md

 ## About

 This webserver is intended to replace our current Java-based webserver for the [Fuzion website](https://fuzion-lang.dev/).
-It currently depends on that Java-based webserver, which means it is currently impossible to run without having access to this internal code.
-This is due to change soon.
-Note however that the full website source code will likely be never published.
+It can be built and run without any internal files, but the actual website content is not public.

 ## Clone

 > Note that the webserver must be cloned into the parent directory of
-> your Fuzion and `flang_dev` (this is the part internal to Tokiwa
+> your Fuzion clone.
-> Software) clone.

     git clone https://github.com/tokiwa-software/fzweb.git

 ## Required Setup

 1. Build Fuzion as usual, building all the modules (`make`).
-2. In your `flang_dev` clone, build the `webserver.fum` module using `make /full/path/to/fuzion/build/modules/webserver.fum`.

 ## Build and Run